 The diverse nature trails in the Arctic Circle Hiking Area are excellent for short hikes and day trips.
 They are great for enjoying the wilderness and learning about local natural life or cultural destinations.
 The trails can be accessed easily from Vikaköngäs and Vaattunkiköngäs parking areas.
 The trails feature colourful illustrated information boards that introduce the area.
 There are several pleasant rest spots and campfire sites along the route for eating packed meals and taking a break.

-Könkäänsaari Barrier-free Nature Trail (1.5 km) provides access to the riverside and forest wilderness for all.
+Könkäänsaari Accessible nature trail (1.5 km) provides access to the riverside and forest wilderness for all.
 The route is ideal for families with children, and can also be accessed by wheelchair with an assistant.
 Vianaapa Mire Trail (7 km) is equipped with duckboards and passes through an unditched and otherwise untouched aapa mire.
 Kivalonaapa Meadow Culture Trail (1.3 km) gives an interesting peek into the haymaking tradition of Southern Lapland.
 Read more about the various nature trails and routes in the area.

 The River Raudanjoki, which passes through the Arctic Circle Hiking Area, is a wonderful setting for canoeing.
 Vaattunkiköngäs Rapids and especially Vikaköngäs Rapids with its surging waters and rest spots are excellent practice spots for rapids canoeists throughout the summer.
 Vikaköngäs has been modified to better accommodate canoeing down the rapids and fishing.